 TW: Increased cleaning protocols include twice-per-day cleaning/disinfection of high touch areas.
 Electrostatic misting (“e-mist”) will be used to supplement initial cleaning and disinfecting in heavily trafficked public spaces.
 Cleaning supplies have been provided for each building to allow occupants to self-sanitize their private and shared workspaces.
 In order to support the extra efforts and reduce traffic in private spaces, we’ve decreased housekeeping service in individual offices and ask occupants to manage their trash.
-More details are available here.
+More details are available in this Coronavirus FAQ.

 What new safety measures have you put into place across campus?

 TW: In coordination with the campuswide response, TCU Facilities implemented many improvements.
 We installed new heating, ventilation and air-conditioning measures in the TCU Health Clinic to provide medical-grade air treatment.
 Across the rest of campus, we increased fresh air intake for our heating, ventilation and air-conditioning systems in accordance with Centers for Disease Control and industry recommendations — additional fresh air in modern, well-maintained HVAC systems like we have at TCU helps with virus dilution in interior spaces.
 We also developed classroom capacities and layouts to meet physical distancing requirements, and we’re in the process of reconfiguring the rooms accordingly.
 Similarly, we’ve worked with many departments to adjust room/office layouts and, where appropriate, install plastic barriers.
 We developed a robust program of signage that is currently being installed — lots of signs to remind and assist people with making good decisions.